akoreman/Forward-Render-Pipeline/readme.md

 **Shader pipeline using Unity3D and HLSL**

 In order to gain some more intuition for Unity's render pipelines I implemented a custom render pipeline in Unity3D by using its scriptable render pipeline and HLSL for the shaders.
-For some parts following tutorial by CatLikeCoding.
+For some parts following the tutorial by CatLikeCoding.

 Currently supports: